David Zilberman (wrestler): Wrestling career

 He wrestles in the Men's Freestyle, at 96 kg.
-He wrestles for the Montreal Wrestling Club, and is coached by his father Victor Zilberman, a former Olympic boxer, and by Robert Moore.
+He wrestles for the Montreal Wrestling Club, and is coached by his father Victor Zilberman and Robert Moore.
 He is a two-time Canadian champion.

 In 2003, he won a bronze medal at the Pan American Championships, wrestling at 84 kg.
 In 2004, he won a silver medal at the FISU World University Championships, at 84 kg.
 In 2005, he won the Canada Cup gold medal, and the Commonwealth Wrestling Championships silver medal.
 He took 5th in the 2006 World Championships, and won a silver medal at the 2006 FISU World University Championships.
 He won a gold medal at the 2007 Senior Canadian National Championships.
 He won a bronze medal in the 2008 Pan American Championships.
 He competed at the 2008 Summer Olympics in wrestling as a heavyweight, and came in 14th.

 He competed for Canada at the 2009 Maccabiah Games.

 He was the coach of a contingent of Jewish Canadian wrestlers who competed at the 2013 Maccabiah Games in Ashdod, Israel.